gao-artur/hotchocolate/website/src/docs/hotchocolate/security/authentication.md

 }
 ```

-TODO: Link to JWT authentication tutorial

 The above takes care of parsing and validating an incoming HTTP request.

-To make the authentication result available to our resolvers we need to complete some additional, Hot Chocolate specific, steps.
+In order to make the authentication result available to our resolvers we need to complete some additional, Hot Chocolate specific, steps.

 1. Install the `HotChocolate.AspNetCore.Authorization` package